 The First Lakeshore Camp

-The first steps to establish a permanent camp site were taken by the Annual Conference in 1944.
+The first steps to establish a permanent campsite were taken by the Annual Conference in 1944.
 By unanimous vote, a feasibility study committee was formed and the committee spent a busy and enthusiastic year and made a recommendation to the 1945 Annual Conference that our own camp facility be built on Kentucky Lake near Camden, TN—a site equidistant from Memphis and Paducah.
 Again the vote of approval was unanimous.
 The Methodists of Camden offered to purchase the fifty original acres and present to the Conference as a gift.
 This committee was reappointed to carry out plans for financing and building the camp.

 The Memphis Annual Conference was asked to contribute $25,000 to build the camp.
-Individuals, youth groups and other organizations, such as the Women’s Society of Christian Service, helped raise the funds for the camp.
+Individuals, youth groups, and other organizations, such as the Women’s Society of Christian Service, helped raise the funds for the camp.
 A certain area of the grounds was designated as residential, and the trustees were instructed to sell lots to interested individuals for building cottages or homes.
 This area is now known as Mockingbird Hill.

 Actual construction started in 1946.
 During one week in April, ten preachers donned their work clothes and helped with the construction.
 The initial camp consisted of four cabins and a building with a kitchen, dining hall, and lounge.
 Serving as directors for the first summer (1948) in the new camp were Rev. Bob O. Clark, Rev. E. J. Diggs, Rev. Harry Williams, Rev. O. H. Burnett, Rev. James P. Irion, Rev. Bruce R. Crill, and Rev. Dan Overall.
 The directors continued to serve over the next two years.

-In the late 1950’s and early 1960’s the camp reached its maximum attendance—more than fifteen hundred youth and adults.
+In the late 1950s and early 1960’s the camp reached its maximum attendance—more than fifteen hundred youth and adults.
 During those years there was also a strong Young Adult Camp at Lakeshore.
 In 1960, Rev. Harrell Townsend directed the first Family Camp.
-John Morris served from 1963 through 1966, Nolan Pendergrass served in the 1967 and 1968 and Bill Wheatley was the administer in 1969.
+John Morris served from 1963 through 1966, Nolan Pendergrass served in 1967 and 1968 and Bill Wheatley was the administer in 1969.

 The New Lakeshore

 In the first twenty years of Lakeshore, the rustic facilities underwent extensive wear and tear.
-In 1969 the Conference made the decision to build a completely new and first class facility.
+In 1969 the Conference made the decision to build a completely new and first-class facility.
 No camps were held in 1970 due to construction work on the new facilities.
-Only three of the old structures remained–Lakeside cabin, Directors Cabin and the Tabernacle.
+Only three of the old structures remained–Lakeside cabin, Directors Cabin, and the Tabernacle.
 The new Lakeshore Camp and Conference Center became a year-round facility of beautiful, well-constructed cabins.
 In 1971, sixteen different types of camping events and thirty-five retreats, a summer camping program, three family retreats, a district ministers’ retreat, a mid-winter institute for growth, a joint Tennessee-Memphis Conference W.S.C.S.
-Retreat, the Bishop’s Workshop on the Parish, and several district lay retreats were held at Lakeshore.
+Retreat, the Bishop’s Workshop on the Parish, and several districts lay retreats were held at Lakeshore.